All Episodes

 But here's the thing, folks.

-We need to start asking people who refuse I'm sorry.
+We need to start asking people who refuse, I'm sorry.

 I know what he was doing.

-He thinks that she passed a protocol.
+He thinks that she passed the protocol.

-But the the problem is the CDC now says that anyone with contact with bodily fluids from Ebola patients should be quarantined.
+But the problem is the CDC now says that anyone with contact with bodily fluids from Ebola patients should be quarantined.

 And she clearly passes that test.